infant-cognition-tampere/drop/INSTALL-OSX.md

 DROP Installation instructions for OS X
 =======================================

-At the time of writing these are mostly useful for developers but providing instructions anyway.
+At the time of writing these are mostly useful for developers.

 El Capitan (the latest at the moment of writing) is the "officially" supported OS X version.
 Older versions have not been tested by developers, but might still work.
+Of newer versions, Sierra OS has been tested and it works.

 - Install Xcode from App Store
 - Install Xcode Command Line Tools: